 Early Modern British Literature and Culture; Mobility and Family; Ecocriticism and the Late Renaissance; Plants and Insects in Early Modern Culture; Poetry and Early Modern Science

-A native of South Korea, Hyunyoung Cho came to the U.S. for her graduate study, and earned her Ph.D. in English literature at Rutgers, the State University of New Jersey.
+A native of South Korea, Hyunyoung Cho received her BA and MA at Seoul National University and came to the U.S. for her doctoral study, receiving her Ph.D. in English literature at Rutgers, the State University of New Jersey.
 Since spring 2014 she has been teaching at Mason’s new Korea campus, George Mason University-Korea, and is currently serving as English Program Coordinator of the campus.

 Her area of specialty is early modern British literature, and combining her research interest in migration with her experience of teaching international students, she has also worked on the issues of transnational education.
 Her current project examines the ideas of nature and intersections of literature and science in early modern European culture.

 "Surveying 'Paradise's only map': Andrew Marvell and Early Modern Science," Journal of British and American Studies.
 55 (2022): 129-59.

 "Education of Eve in John Milton’s Paradise Lost: Criticality of Discussion and Debate," In/Outside: English Studies in Korea.
 51 (2021): 275-99. [in Korean]

 "John Milton's Of Education and the Humanities in College Education," Journal of Medieval and Early Modern English Studies.
 28.2 (2018): 267-87.
 DOI:10.17054/jmemes.2018.28.2.267

 " 'Homeward returning': Plebeian Romance and Naturalization of Vagrancy in John Milton's Paradise Lost."
 Journal of English Language and Literature.
 64.1 (2018): 135-50.
 DOI : 10.15794/jell.2018.64.1.008